 Critically surveys research from neighboring disciplines to determine how this research may inform and influence future research in recreation, sport and tourism; provides a comparative perspective, including the discovery of alternative theories to guide our research; examines links between distinct phenomena that can potentially lead to creative research (Prerequisite is 550).

-Click here to access the RST Graduate Manual.
+Click here to access the RST Graduate Handbook.

 To apply for a graduate degree program in the Department of Recreation, Sport and Tourism, please visit our Apply Now page.